Sandpaper Grit Chart: The Ultimate Guide to Grit Sizes & Material Selection

 Maintaining Sandpaper

-- Cleaning: Use a sandpaper cleaning block or an old brush to remove dust and debris from the sandpaper’s surface, prolonging its usability.
+- Cleaning: Use a grit level sandpaper cleaning block or an old brush to remove dust and debris from the sandpaper’s surface, prolonging its usability.

 - Storage: Store sandpaper in a cool, dry place to prevent moisture from weakening the abrasive particles or causing paper backing to curl.